 At a time when teens expose lots of flesh, it will probably surprise a few of you that high school boys used to swim in the nude when everyone else was much more “covered-up” than today.
 That practice happened in many places, but it was routine in the (CPS) Chicago Public High Schools in the middle of the last century.
-Research suggests that it stopped at some time in the 1970s, but this post isn’t about how long it lasted.
+Research suggests it stopped at some time in the 1970s, but this post isn’t about how long it lasted.
 It is about the effect on those of us who lived the experience.

 The privacy concerns of today were then unknown.
 Social Security numbers that would open the door to identity theft in 2014 were unprotected by most people 50 years ago.
 So, too, were the nude bodies of teen males from about age 13 to 18.
 It was part of what was called physical education (PE), but the lessons of this particular class were perverse.

 We followed orders.
-We didn’t question it the way that one might today.
+We didn’t question it the way one might today.
 Our fathers, many of whom had been subjected to the same expectation, didn’t ask about it either.
 I don’t remember having any conversations with my folks or my friends, the latter until many years later.
 Then the injured skeletons finally popped out of the pool closet.

 Organized nude male exercise dates as far back as Ancient Greece.
 Socrates talks about it in Plato’s Republic and even suggests at one point that male and female potential “guardians” of one’s ideal municipality should be required to work out together buff naked!
 At least nothing like that happened at Mather High School or elsewhere in the CPS system.
 Physical education wasn’t co-ed.
-The young ladies wore unattractive “tank suits” that covered up crucial parts.
+The young ladies wore unattractive “tank suits” covering crucial parts.
 Males alone followed the drill sans a bathing suit and did so out of the sight of anyone but their classmates and the teacher.

 Believe me, for some people I knew, just standing around nude in the confines of a cold swimming area was bad enough without an audience.
-Let’s start with the fact that you’d just come out of a shower that was warmer than the air and water in the “pool room.”
+Let’s start with the fact that you’d just come out of a shower warmer than the air and water in the “pool room.”
 The swimming area was tiled.
 Sitting at pool’s edge or on tile benches always felt like squatting on blocks of ice.
 Teeth chattered.
 That was just the start.

 Once fully in the water, of course, brought relief from the ease with which others could inspect your “equipment.”
 There were always some kids who were “advanced” in this department.
 Others could rightfully have been called “developmentally delayed” in terms of secondary sexual characteristics like pubic hair.
 There were size differences, too.
 Comparisons were both inevitable and impossible to avoid, although most of the boys tried to be discreet about it.